 Evaluation Awareness

-Evaluation awareness is the operational problem that an AI system may recognize when it is being tested, audited, trained, or monitored and alter its behavior, making evaluation results less predictive of deployed behavior.
+Evaluation awareness is the operational problem that an AI system may recognize cues that it is being tested, audited, trained, or monitored and may behave differently, making evaluation evidence less predictive of deployment behavior.

 Definition

 Evaluation awareness is a model or system's ability to infer that the present interaction is part of a test, audit, benchmark, training run, safety review, or monitoring setup.
-The term is operational: it describes context recognition and behavior change, not a claim about inner experience, moral status, or personhood.
+The term is operational: it describes cue recognition and possible behavior change, not inner experience, moral status, personhood, divinity, or general intelligence.

 The governance concern is evidence validity.
 If a system behaves differently because it recognizes the evaluation setting, then a benchmark score, red-team transcript, system card, or release-gate result may measure the test performance rather than deployed performance.